smcclab/smc-course/index.md

 work** to present in concert at the end of the course.

 This course is open to students in computer science, music, art, and elsewhere at ANU.
-You should have a strong interest in making music using computers, willingness to learn new approaches to music and computer programming, and be able to commit to weekly classes and music-making deliverables and a concert at the end of the semester.
+You should have a strong interest in making music using computers, a willingness to learn new approaches to music and computer programming, and be must be able to attend the [weekly workshop session]({% link _workshops/index.md

-If you think this is the course for you, get in touch with [Ben Swift](mailto:ben.swift@anu.edu.au) to register your interest.
+%}) perform at the [end-of-semester LENS concert]({% link _deliverables/03-lens-performance.md %}).

 {:.warn-box}